-MISSIONS I- History of Missions.
+MISSIONS I-History of Missions.
 A survey of the progress of missionary extension from its inception to the beginning of the modern era is first made.
 The greater part of the course deals with the modern era: a study of the individual fields, the general facts, the work accomplished, the outstanding problems, and immediate needs of each.
 It is a comprehensive study of Missions, but not so technical as to neutralize the inspiration to be derived from this important subject.
-Text: "The Progress of Worldwide Missions"-Glover.
+Text: "The Progress of World-Wide Missions"-Glover.
 Required in Missionary and Christian Education Courses.
 Value, 4 semester hours.
 Offered each year, two hours in each semester.

-MISSIONS II-Missionary Principles and Practices.
+MISSIONS H-Missionary Principles and Practices.
 An invaluable course for all prospective missionaries.
 Required by some mission boards of candidates.
 It treats of such themes as missionary administration and support, the qualifications of missionaries, and other problems of practical value.
 A special study is made of the principles of self-government, self-support, and self-propagation of the native church.
 Text: Brown's "The Missionary."
-Required in Missionary Course.
 Value, 2 semester hours.
 Offered in first semester, 1938-39.

 MISSIONS III-Non-Christian Religions.
 This study consists of an interpretation of the great religions of the world, as well as a presentation of such facts concerning their origin and history as one needs to interpret them rightly.
 This is all to the one end that the superlative elements of the only true religion of Christ may be set forth and emphasized.
 The work consists of historical outline studies, and text: "Handbook of Comparative Religions"-Kellog.
-Required in Missionary Course.
 Value, 2 semester hours.
-Offered in second semester of 1937-38.
+Offered in 1939-40.